 2. Skype recorders for Mac

 There are several workarounds to record Skype calls on a Mac, but by far the easiest tool is Audio Hijack Pro from Rogue Amoeba.
-With one click this programme will “hijack” the audio and with one more click it will start recording.
+With one click this program will “hijack” the audio and with one more click it will start recording.

-The programme is currently priced at US$32, but there is a free trial version which allows 10 minutes of recording at a time.
+The program is currently priced at US$32, but there is a free trial version which allows 10 minutes of recording at a time.
 Budget-conscious podcasters can keep hitting start/stop to create several audio files.

 3. Skype recorders for Windows

-Once again there are a plentitude of options for recording Skype calls on Windows.
+Once again there is a plentitude of options for recording Skype calls on Windows.
 The most popular seems to be Pamela, which also offers many more features.
 The free version gives 15 minutes of recording time.